-[Don’t miss the two free giveaways in this post!
-Click here to access our new retirement calculator, and click here to download our comprehensive student loan guide!]
+[Don’t miss the free giveaway in this post!
+Click here to download our comprehensive student loan guide!]

 Congratulations to everyone graduating this semester!
 If you are finishing your undergraduate career this month, welcome to the working world!
 If you are finishing a masters or professional degree program, congratulations on finally (probably?) being done with school!
 And if you didn’t graduate this year, stick around anyway- I have some information here for you, too.

 As the excitement of your graduation weekend ends and you begin to take the next steps on your journey, whatever they may be, I recommend that you take a step back and take an assessment of your current financial landscape.
 Your life is changing (for the better!), and as such, you should take some time to reflect and take action to set yourself up for financial success in your new endeavors.